Chart Color Schemes

 Kingswood shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Kingswood's educational attainment is notably higher than broader benchmarks.
-Among residents aged 15 and above, 45.5% hold university qualifications, compared to 25.7% in South Australia (SA) as a whole and 28.1% in the SA4 region.
-The area's most common university qualification is bachelor degrees at 29.4%, followed by postgraduate qualifications at 11.2% and graduate diplomas at 4.9%.
-Vocational pathways account for 20.3% of qualifications among those aged 15 and above, with advanced diplomas at 9.2% and certificates at 11.1%.
+Kingswood's educational attainment exceeds broader benchmarks significantly.
+Among residents aged 15+, 45.5% hold university qualifications compared to 25.7% in South Australia (SA) and 28.1% in the SA4 region.
+The area's strong educational advantage is led by bachelor degrees at 29.4%, followed by postgraduate qualifications at 11.2% and graduate diplomas at 4.9%.
+Vocational pathways account for 20.3% of qualifications among those aged 15+, with advanced diplomas at 9.2% and certificates at 11.1%.

-Educational participation is high in Kingswood, with 27.0% of residents currently enrolled in formal education.
-This includes 8.3% in primary education, 7.2% in tertiary education, and 7.1% pursuing secondary education.
+Educational participation is notably high, with 27.0% of residents currently enrolled in formal education, including 8.3% in primary education, 7.2% in tertiary education, and 7.1% pursuing secondary education.

 Frequently Asked Questions - Education